Emmett-Lim/PhysicsDMD/README.md

 ## License

+This project uses and incorporates third-party libraries under their respective licenses:

+### Pybind11
-Pybind11 is provided under a BSD-style license that can be found in the LICENSE file.
-By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.
+[Pybind11](https://github.com/pybind/pybind11) is provided under a BSD-style license that can be found in the [LICENSE](https://github.com/pybind/pybind11/blob/master/LICENSE) file.

+### Eigen
+[Eigen](http://eigen.tuxfamily.org) is [Free Software](https://www.gnu.org/philosophy/free-sw.html), licensed under the [MPL2](https://www.mozilla.org/en-US/MPL/2.0/), which is a simple weak copyleft license.
+A copy of the license is provided in ```external/lib/eigen/LICENSE```